jinpae/dotfiles/README.md

     	call vundle#begin()
     endif

-If you cloned dotfiles depot into `~/.vim`, which I believe now works on PC's as well, you should be able to set your runtime path as follows and be good to go:
+If you cloned dotfiles depot into `~/.vim`, you should be good to go with the default path setup:

     set rtp+=~/.vim/bundle/Vundle.vim
     call vundle#begin()